analogdevicesinc/ai8x-training/README.md

 fi
 ```

 In order for the debugger to work, the OpenOCD `max32xxx` branch from [https://github.com/MaximIntegratedMicros/openocd.git](https://github.com/MaximIntegratedMicros/openocd.git) must be installed (see above for more instructions).
-Working configuration files are and a `run-openocd-ai85` script are contained in the `hardware` folder of the `ai8x-synthesis` project.
+Working configuration files are and a `run-openocd-maxdap` script are contained in the `hardware` folder of the `ai8x-synthesis` project.

 `gen-demos-ai85.sh` will create code that is compatible with the SDK and copy it into the SDK’s Example directories.

----

-## AI85/AI87 Changes

-The `train.py` training tool, the `quantize.py` quantization tool and the `ai8xize.py` network generator all have a `--device` command line argument that selects the target device.

-The `--device 85` option enables:
-* Bias shift ≪7.
-* Per-layer support for 1, 2 and 4-bit weight sizes in addition to 8-bit weights (this is supported using the `quantization` keyword in the configuration file, and the configuration file can also be read by the quantization tool).
-* A programmable shift left/shift right at the output of the convolution that allows for better use of the entire range of weight bits (`output_shift`).
-* Support for many more pooling sizes and pooling strides, and larger limits for average pooling.
-* Support for pooling without convolution (passthrough mode), and optional rounding for average pooling.
-* 1D convolutions.
-* 1×1 kernels for 2D convolutions.
-* Transposed 2D convolutions (upsampling).
-* Data “flattening”, allowing the use of 1×1 kernels to emulate fully connected layers.
-* In-flight element-wise addition, subtraction, and binary or/xor.
-* Support for more weight memory, and more input and output channels.
-* Support for non-square data and non-square pooling kernels.
-* Support for 32-bit Q17.14 data output for last layer when not using activation.
-* Support for streaming mode with FIFOs to allow for larger data sizes.
-* Support for absolute value (`Abs`) activation.

 ---